lrkwz/spud-tutorial/README.md

 2.1 Add template definition to main layout
 2.2 Add the footer snippet reference in main.gsp
 2.2 Browse to dashboard and define a footer snippet
+3. Adding a menu:
+2.1 Add the manu reference tag in main.gsp
+2.2 Browse to dashboard and define a menu